loveencounterflow/glyphshapes-and-typesetting-with-harfbuzz/README.md

 * The [W3C Validator](https://validator.w3.org/) does indeed complain if an SVG document contains IDs such as `---` or `:---:`;

-* however, Chromium and the Linux Mint Image Viewer seems to be unfazed and displays the SVG just fine.
+* however, Chromium and the Linux Mint Image Viewer seems to be unfazed and both display the SVG just fine.

-* Do not use whitespace in IDs though, as these have been observed to cause errors in applications.
+  *Do not use whitespace in IDs though, as these have been observed to cause errors in applications.*

 **Conclusion** OpenType Glyf Names are largely a subset of allowable XML IDs, with the sole exception of `.notdef`.
 But since this value nor any of the more questionable ones like `---` and `:---:` caused